ISRO: S-band spectrum scam

 In late 2009, some ISRO insiders exposed information about the Devas-Antrix deal, and the ensuing investigations led to the deal's annulment.
 G. Madhavan Nair (ISRO Chairperson when the agreement was signed) was barred from holding any post under the Department of Space.
 Some former scientists were found guilty of "acts of commission" or "acts of omission".
 Devas and Deutsche Telekom demanded US$2 billion and US$1 billion, respectively, in damages.
 The Department of Revenue and Ministry of Corporate Affairs began an inquiry into Devas shareholding.

 The Central Bureau of Investigation registered a case against the accused in the Antrix-Devas deal under Section 120-B, besides Section 420 of IPC and Section 13(2) read with 13(1)(d) of PC Act, 1988 in March 2015 against the then executive director of Antrix Corporation, two officials of a USA-based company, a Bengaluru-based private multimedia company, and other unknown officials of the Antrix Corporation or the Department of Space.

 Devas Multimedia started arbitration proceedings against Antrix in June 2011.
 In September 2015, the International Court of Arbitration of the International Chamber of Commerce ruled in favour of Devas, and directed Antrix to pay US$672 million (Rs 44.35 billion) in damages to Devas.
 Antrix opposed the Devas plea for tribunal award in the Delhi High Court.

+Heads of ISRO

+List of Chairpersons (since 1963) of ISRO.